Russian Academy of Sciences

 Seminars information is also sent via e-mail.
 If you want to receive seminar announcements, please subscribe.

-22 March in 11:30 at scientific council
+7 March, today in 11:30 at scientific council

-22 March in 11:30 at scientific council (short)
+7 March, today in 12:30 at scientific council (short)